Kurento/mediasoup-demos/mediasoup-recording/README.md

 ### RTCP Feedback support

-**FFmpeg** does not support _RTP and RTCP multiplexing_ (`rtcp-mux` in SDP files): after a cursory search, no mention of the SDP attribute `a=rtcp-mux` was found in the FFmpeg's source code, so it is safe to assume that this feature is not offered.
+**FFmpeg** does not support "*RTP and RTCP multiplexing*" (`rtcp-mux` in SDP files): after a cursory search, no mention of the SDP attribute `a=rtcp-mux` was found in the FFmpeg's source code, so it is safe to assume that this feature is not offered.

 **GStreamer** `sdpdemux` element has these characteristics that must be taken into account when writing an RTP-based pipeline: